fernandobarraza/pluralisticHomophily/README.md

 1. **Dataset Reading and Network Reconstruction:**

    Download the network and community files for each dataset and put on your desired directories.
 All datasets used in this project are publicly available.
-The Stack Overflow (SO) dataset has been preprocessed and is directly provided in this repository.

 Links to Public Datasets: